dirkmueller/kiwi-1/doc/source/working_with_kiwi.rst

 unpacked root tree into one or multiple output files appropriate for the respective build type.

-Note that it is possible to create multiple images from the same unpacked root tree.
-For example, it is possible to create a self installing OEM image and a virtual machine image from a single unpacked root tree.
+Note, that it is possible to create multiple images from the same unpacked root tree.
+For example, it is possible to create a self installing OEM image and a virtual machine image from the same image description.
 The only prerequisite is that both image types are specified in :file:`config.xml`.

 During the *create step* the following operations are performed by KIWI: